microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 - Create a new Cosmos DB account
   - Keep the default "Core (SQL)" API
   - Select the same location as your Azure Spring Cloud cluster
-- Once this CosmodD account is created, select it and click on the "Keys" menu item, and copy the account's primary key for later usage.
+- Once this Cosmo DB account is created, select it and click on the "Keys" menu item, and copy the account's primary key for later usage.
 - Click on the "Data Explorer" menu item
   - Create a new database called `azure-spring-cloud-training`
   - In that container, create a new container called `City`